 Focus on The Employer’s Needs

 Emails are all about convenience and maintaining productivity.
 Avoid using the cover letter to focus too much on what you are interested in.
 Instead, use this space to demonstrate your potential value to the organization.
+You can get more ideas on how to build your narrative from our career-specific cover letter examples.

 Open With a Personalized Salutation